-Dairy producers worldwide face similar challenges around animal welfare, farm profitability, food safety and work efficiency.
+Dairy farmers worldwide face similar challenges around animal welfare, farm profitability, food safety and work efficiency.
 At DeLaval, we deliver a diverse assortment of fully integrated solutions with a purpose to address these challenges.